lmbellizzi/react-native-responsive-ui-views/README.md

   * responsiveHeight - receives a number (float or integer) as the parameter representing the desired height percentage.

 - Methods *resonsiveWidth* and *responsiveHeight* can be used with any width or heigth css styles.
-- Both methos return an number.
+- Both methods return an number.

 ## Example